developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/keycapture/index.md

 Keycodes are constants that uniquely identify the ASCII values of device keypresses (hard or soft).
 Android apps made with Enterprise Browser 1.4 and higher permit Android keycode values to be assigned from a file when an Enterprise Browser app starts up. **Note**: The keycodes for keys with multiple values accessed with the shift or other modifier key (such as upper and lower case) might not be capturable.
 See the [KeyCapture API remarks](../../api/keycapture/#remarks) for more information.

+**Note: EB 2.0 (and higher) also supports page-based actions**, which can execute JavaScript code and/or predefined commands based on the contents of a page.
+See the [Page-based Actions guide](../pageactions) for more information.

 ### Support Notes

 * **These keys CANNOT be remapped to any other action**: